AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/books/mordenkainens-tome-of-foes/4-gith-and-their-endless-war.md

 A muddy field that extends as far as the eye can see is the githyanki equivalent of a labor camp.

-The glathk district, named after the Gith word for "farmer"-a term of derision-is where githyanki are taken when they violate society's rules.
+The Glathk district, named after the Gith word for "farmer"-a term of derision-is where githyanki are taken when they violate society's rules.
 Punishments are nonlethal, and often don't involve physical harm.

 Instead, offenders are forced to submit to the mind-numbing sameness of performing one task interminably-a fate that, for some, might feel worse than death.
 For instance, a warrior might be sequestered here after slacking off during weapons practice, sentenced to a prison term and charged with moving piles of mud from one end of the field to the other.
 Elsewhere, a squad of warriors stands at attention for an indeterminate time, after their failure to maintain proper formations during drills.